Shsun2012/shsun2012.github.io/_posts/2019-01-11-first-blog.md

 ~$ gem install jekyll
 ```
 ### Start blogging
 After setting up the website, now it's time to start blogging with markdown which converts your text to HTML files.
 I used to set up my website for a CS course homework with hand-written html and css.
 Those days are gone now.
 Markdown makes things easier.
+Some useful cheat sheet for markdown [here](https://paperhive.org/help/markdown).

 ### Add emojis :smiley: